 Types of audits (and how to make them easier)

-Audits happen in almost every industry for a variety of reasons, such as safety, compliance on environmental regulations, and to gauge the health of a company ahead of potential business deals.
+Audits happen in almost every industry for a variety of reasons, such as safety, compliance with environmental regulations, and to gauge the health of a company ahead of potential business deals.

 Having the right tools and processes is crucial for a successful audit.
 Collecting important data and organizing it digitally can substantially raise your chances of passing.
 Digitization also opens the door to a variety of tools that make audits easier and cheaper.
-The maintenance team will be able to access records, create reports and implement preventive maintenance strategies more effectively.
+The maintenance team can access records, create reports and implement preventive maintenance strategies more effectively.

 The following are some of the most common types of audits that manufacturers face and how digital knowledge hubs can help make audits easier for facilities.

 Environmental audits measure how manufacturers affect the environment based on set criteria.
-These criteria are usually dependent on industry and can include wastewater management, carbon emissions and energy use.
+These criteria are usually dependent on industry and can include wastewater management, carbon emissions, and energy use.
 Environmental audits also identify ways manufacturers can reduce their environmental impact.
-These audits usually happen because of environmental legislation (such as the laws set forth by the EPA), certification (like ISO or LEED), or overwhelming customer request.
+These audits usually happen because of environmental legislation (such as the laws set forth by the EPA), certification (like ISO or LEED), or overwhelming customer requests.